Alimony & Maintenance

 If the marriage lasted between twenty and thirty years, the maximum duration is seven years, and for any marriage longer than thirty years, the maximum is ten years of alimony.

-After these guidelines are considered, the court will determine the amount of alimony awarded based on the factors of the marriage.
+After these guidelines are considered, the court will determine how much spousal maintenance to award by evaluating factors such as each spouse’s income, the recipient’s needs, and the payer’s ability to pay.
 The largest considerations are the current ability of each spouse to provide for their own needs, their employment history or ability to earn income, and child care.